 Any career related to wedding industry including wedding dress designer and wedding jewel designer never goes out of trend.
 Becoming a Wedding Dress Designer and creating beautiful wedding dresses is a wonderful ambition to have.
 A general love for and understanding of dressmaking is the most important foundation to have to make the dream a reality.

-Some wedding dress designers will design and make the dress themselves while others will focus on the design and have a team of talented technical staff making the actual pieces.
-Either way, most of the steps on this career path with be similar.
+Some wedding dress designers will design and make the dress themselves.
+While others will focus on the design and have a team of talented technical staff making the actual pieces.
+Either way, most of the steps on this career path to be similar.

 Hobbies inform what would suit you as a career.
-Dressmaking, sewing, craft and art will all help develop hand to eye co-ordination, attention to detail and appreciate of colour and shape.
+Dressmaking, sewing, craft and art will all help develop hand to eye coordination, attention to detail and appreciation of colour and shape.
 Read lots of magazines, blogs and websites to learn about how trends are created, develop and then spread throughout the world of fashion and design.

-Useful initial work experience will help you to decide if designing wedding dresses is for you and what element of the industry you will enjoy the most.
+Useful initial work experience will help you to decide if designing wedding dresses and wedding jewelry is for you.
+And what element of the industry you will enjoy the most.

 Don’t forget too that wedding dress designers also create designer dresses for guests on the big day.
 Retail experience in a clothes shop, bridal boutique, haberdashery or fabric shop will reveal your existing skills.

 Formal qualifications are important if you want to become a wedding dress designer.
 Students will take either textiles, fashion design or art degree or diploma at a University, Fashion or Art School.
 The Royal College of Art and Central St Martins of Art and Design are both excellent establishments to study at.
 There are also plenty of fantastic quality regional Fashion Design courses to apply for.